Best Rifle Scope: Buyers Guide And Reviews For All Types Of Optics

 Top Rated Rifle Scopes

 In the world of optics, Nikon is one of the leaders, whether it is for DSLR cameras or rifle scopes.
-One of their scopes that stands out the most is the P223 3-9x40 because of its great price tag under $170 and more importantly the incredibly good reviews on Amazon: 4.7 stars from 400+ reviews!
+One of their scopes that stands out the most is the P223 3-9x40 because of its great price tag under $170 and more importantly the incredibly good feedback on Amazon: 4.7 stars from 400+ customers!

 This particular model is ideal for sports shooting at longer ranges up to 600 yards, which also makes it ideal for game hunting in large open landscapes.
 However, for hunting in forested areas and maybe fast moving objects, this may not be the best selection.

 At just under $200 it is also incredibly good value.
-Scopes with some of the same features range would retail for significantly more money.
-It is probably as close as you can get to a professional scope without the high-end price tag.
+Products with some of the same features range would retail for significantly more money.
+It is probably as close as you can get to a professional setup without the high-end price tag.

 By far the most affordable scope and value for money is the UTG 300mm SWAT.
 With magnification form 3 to 12 x and a very compact design this scope will appeal to many different uses.
 Both hunters and target shooters will benefit from this very durable design.
 It is packed with features that are most often seen on much more expensive models and at a price under $130 there really is not much you can complain about.

-Our detailed review highlights some of the limitations, but those are to be expected at this bargain price.
-You should also take into account that it has an average 4.4 stars from 500+ reviews on Amazon.
+Our detailed analysis highlights some of the limitations, but those are to be expected at this bargain price.
+You should also take into account that it has an average 4.4 stars from 500+ buyers on Amazon.

 For the slightly larger budget between $200 and $250 this is the one optic that stands out the most.
 The great thing about this scope is its versatility, in that its magnification of 4.5x to 14x will make it suitable for various types of hunters and target shooters as well.
 The mil dot reticle and parallax adjustment will make it very appealing to target shooters as these are important features to consider.

 This optic is well and truly in the Cadillac range of rifle scopes, and despites its price tag (over $400) it is an incredibly popular purchase on Amazon.
-Of all the scopes available, this has the highest average rating of 4.8 stars out of 240+ reviews, which should tell you a lot about its popularity.
+Of all the products available, this has the highest average rating, which should tell you a lot about its popularity.